 If you are loading data from, say, MailChimp, everything works great until it does not.
 One day, data stops coming.
 After reading logs you find out that the API changed and the old version is deprecated.
 And for each data source, this happens every 6 months.
 Good luck with keeping up!

 You build yourself a CDP with users, some permissions system and you store ALL OF YOUR CUSTOMER DATA in it.
-Are you sure you do not have any SQL Injection, CSRF, a man in the middle, XSS and approximately a gazillion other vulnerabilities in your code?
+Are you sure you do not have any SQL Injection, CSRF, a man in the middle, XSS, and approximately a gazillion other vulnerabilities in your code?
 Are you ready to bet your business on that?
 Is your compliance and security officer?
 Ask yourself a question: Who will have better security?
 A homemade product which only my company is using and is developed by a small, internal team?
 Or a product used by hundreds of customers in dozens of industries?
-A product which has gone through multiple security scans by banks, insurance companies, and others, not talking about external penetration test?
+A product that has gone through multiple security scans by banks, insurance companies, and others, not talking about external penetration test?
 You know who my money is on.

 8. The team.

 I get it that super talented and skilled developers with a background in data can do a lot but we are talking enterprise product.
-You are going to need a software architect, data architect, data engineer, backend dev, frontend dev, tester, documentation writer, product owner and perhaps a business stakeholder.
+You are going to need a software architect, data architect, data engineer, backend dev, frontend dev, tester, documentation writer, product owner, and perhaps a business stakeholder.
 Sounds easy enough to put the team together but with the current lack of developers in the industry?

 As your company is the only user of your product, there is no big incentive to write proper documentation.
 So you cut some corners to develop more new features faster instead, because, who likes admin right?
-Then, one, two or three of your key people leave the company, because they are tired of “bug fixing all the time ”or “ no time for new features” drill.
+Then, one, two, or three of your key people leave the company, because they are tired of “bug fixing all the time ”or “ no time for new features” drill.
 You hire new guns, but they do not know the product and tell you: “this is a mess, we need a rewrite”.
 See you in a year.
 You have just lost a year, which you could have spent doing actual work.
 At Meiro, we invest heavily in detailed documentation of everything we do.
 That is the only way to keep your product growing sustainably.

 10. Data Science – Data and Science.

 You know the famous saying: “Garbage in, garbage out.”, right?
 Well, with advanced analytics algorithms this is ten times more applicable.
 You will not develop a great algorithm without good data.
 The more data you have, the merrier.
 Who will have more data for better algorithms?
 You as a single company, or a vendor servicing dozens of clients?
 That is “Data” in Data Science.
 Now the Science part.
 Do you know who creates these specials algorithms?
 Scientists.
-Are you sure you can keep them busy, motivated and driven with only your own use-cases?
+Are you sure you can keep them busy, motivated, and driven with only your own use-cases?
 Are they going to be interested in working only on one problem in one domain?
 In this market where great Data Scientists are paid with gold?

 Bonus reason – Security

 You are going to say that customer data is the most sensitive and valuable asset your company has and I will agree 100%.
-You are also going to say that because of that you simply can’t allow a software vendor, an external company and its employees that could at any point pivot, go away entirely, get acquired, go through security incident, get hacked or go through any one of another hundred nightmare scenarios, handle your most strategic asset in the long term.
+You are also going to say that because of that you simply can’t allow a software vendor, an external company, and its employees that could at any point pivot, go away entirely, get acquired, go through security incident, get hacked, or go through any one of another hundred nightmare scenarios, handle your most strategic asset in the long term.
 I will also agree.
 You will probably also say that you don’t want to put your customer data into a location you have no direct control over, despite it being the cloud with the best safety track record.
 I will also agree with that.
-Exactly for those reasons have we built Meiro Customer Data Platform in a way that allows our customer to install and run it in their own environment, wherever that might be any cloud provider, any location.
+Exactly for those reasons have we built Meiro Customer Data Platform in a way that allows our customers to install and run it in their own environment, wherever that might be any cloud provider, any location.
 Even on-premise.
 We don’t even need access and you will control everything including software updates.

 My final advice: